Unidata/science-gateway/openstack/readme.md

 1. Ensure Volume Availability Upon Machine Restart

     You want to ensure data volumes are available when the VM starts (for example after a reboot).
-To achieve this objective, add an entry that looks like this in the `/etc/fstab` file:
+To achieve this objective, you can run this command which will add an entry to the `/etc/fstab` file:

+    ```shell
-        UUID=2c571c6b-c190-49bb-b13f-392e984a4f7e       /data   ext4    defaults        1       1
+    echo UUID=2c571c6b-c190-49bb-b13f-392e984a4f7e /data ext4 defaults 1 1 | tee \
+        --append /etc/fstab > /dev/null
+    ```

     where the `UUID` represents the ID of the data volume device name (e.g., `/dev/sdb`) which you can discover with the `blkid` command. [askubuntu](https://askubuntu.com/questions/164926/how-to-make-partitions-mount-at-startup-in-ubuntu-12-04) has a good discussion on this topic.